 Seeds of knowledge on the hill

-On the windy hills of Laguna, where studying is a daily challenge, children display exemplary enthusiasm for learning.
-There, with supportive help, books become hope and a path to a better future.
+On the windy hill of Laguna, where studying is a daily challenge, the children show an exemplary enthusiasm for learning.
+There, with supportive community support, books become a source of hope and a path toward a better future.

 Books on the Hill: A Hope in Laguna

-The visit to the Laguna Educational Unit will remain etched in our memories as an encounter where simplicity blended with the strength of the desire to learn.
-At the top of a hill, where the cold wind constantly blows and the geography imposes its harshness, the children climb each day to meet with Professor Elías.
-With admirable enthusiasm, he manages to keep his students motivated, adapting to the limitations they face: interrupted connectivity, scarce resources, and factors that hinder the normal development of classes.
+The visit to the Laguna Educational Unit will be etched in my memory as an encounter where simplicity blended with the powerful desire to learn.
+High atop a hill, where the cold wind blows constantly and the geography imposes its harshness, the children climb every day to meet with their teacher, Elías.
+With admirable enthusiasm, he manages to keep his students' motivation alive, adapting to the limitations they face: unreliable internet access, scarce resources, and other factors that hinder the normal flow of classes.

-On this occasion, we were able to arrive with a small batch of books and a simple piece of furniture that now has a special place in the school.
-The donation, although modest, was received with moving gratitude, because in these spaces, books become a window to distant worlds, a spark of hope, and an ally of dreams that refuse to fade.
+On this occasion, the Kreskanta Foundation was able to reach them with a small batch of books and a simple piece of furniture that now holds a special place in the little school.
+The donation, though modest, was received with heartwarming gratitude, because in these spaces, books become a window to distant worlds, a spark of hope, and an ally of dreams that refuse to fade.

-Our deepest gratitude goes to the Torotoro National Park Office, whose constant support makes it possible for this small library to expand its reach to communities like Laguna.
-We also thank the Torotoro District Education Directorate, which always provides us with the necessary permits and contacts to reach these hard-to-reach schools, reminding us that education is built on community.
+Our deepest gratitude goes to the Torotoro National Park Office, whose constant support makes it possible for the small library to extend its reach to communities like Laguna.
+We are also immensely grateful to the Torotoro District Education Office, which always provides us with the necessary permits and contacts to reach these hard-to-access schools, reminding us that education is built in community.

-Finally, our sincere thanks to Marie Relet, Malte, and Lara, whose donation made this donation possible.
-Their gesture of solidarity is a reminder that human bonds, even from a distance, can ignite hope in the coldest and most remote corners.
+Finally, our most sincere thanks to Marie Relet, Malte, and Lara, whose donation made this delivery possible.
+Their act of solidarity is a reminder that human connections, even across distances, can ignite hope in the coldest and most remote corners of the world.

-The experience in Laguna invites reflection: there are children in the most remote parts of Bolivia who eagerly await learning, who walk under the icy wind with the certainty that each day of study brings them a little closer to a different future.
-Their teachers, with silent dedication, fight adversity so that knowledge can flourish even where it seems impossible.
+The experience in Laguna invites reflection: there are children in the most remote parts of Bolivia who eagerly await learning, who walk in the freezing wind with the certainty that each day of study brings them a little closer to a different future.
+Their teachers, with quiet dedication, fight against adversity so that knowledge may flourish even where it seems impossible.

-We leave moved.
-Because in every smile of those children, we understood, once again, that reading is not a luxury or a privilege, but a right that must reach every corner.
+We leave deeply moved and with hearts full of humility.
+Because in every smile of those children we understood, once again, that reading is not a luxury or a privilege, but a right that must reach every last corner.